civiccc/dock/README.md

 ```

 After running `dock` inside the Dock repository, you should be running inside
 a Docker container.
+The environment will look and feel like CentOS 7 because
+it is based off of that image (see the corresponding [Dockerfile](Dockerfile)).
-Your current directory will be `/workspace` inside that
+Your current directory will be `/workspace` inside that container, and the
-container, and the contents of that directory will be the Dock repository
+contents of that directory will be the Dock repository itself (i.e. the current
-itself (i.e. the current project).
+project).

 ```
 $ pwd